Philip Williamson (historian)

 Philip Williamson (born 1953) is a British historian.

-He studied history at Peterhouse, Cambridge, under Maurice Cowling, and is considered one of the members of the Peterhouse School.
-He is emeritus professor of modern British history at the University of Durham.
+Williamson grew up in Leicestershire, and attended Bosworth School and Community College (formerly Dixie Grammar School) in Desford.
+He studied history at Peterhouse, Cambridge, under Maurice Cowling, and is considered one of the members of the Peterhouse school of history.
+He is now emeritus professor of modern British history at the University of Durham.